MartinFortuna/mrw-restaurant/README.md

 ### **User stories**

-- A - As a developer I can correctly set up the basic project as in CI walkthrough so that all the basis is set to start development.
+- A - As a developer, I can correctly set up the basic project as in the CI walkthrough so that all the basis is set to start development.
 - B - As a user, I can view the website on different devices so that I can access it anytime.
-- C - As a user, I can register,login or logout  on the website so that I can access the  reservations feature.
+- C - As a user, I can register, log in, or log out on the website so that I can access the reservations feature.
 - D - As a regular user, I can create, view or cancel my reservation so that I can change plans.
 - E - As a user, I can choose to view, edit and delete my profile so that correct and erase my information.
 - F - As an admin user, I can choose to accept or deny reservation requests so that I do not overbook my restaurant.
-- G - As an admin user, I can view, edit or delete my customer list/profile so that manage the customers profiles.
+- G - As an admin user, I can view, edit or delete my customer list/profile so that manage the customer's profiles.
 - H - As a developer, I can avoid double bookings so that the restaurant is not spammed.
 - I - As a user, I can view a simplistic menu so that I can easily understand the options.
 - J - As a user, I can find opening hours and contact information so that I contact the restaurant within business hours.